Wuvist/sgx3000/report_draft.md

 According to the criteria of companies'size <https://www.finra.org/investors/insights/market-cap>, generally, companies can be divide into five level: mega-cap,large-cap, mid-cap, small-cap and micro-cap.
 Large-cap companies typically have a market capitalization of $10 billion or more and represent major players in well-established industries and sectors.
 Mid-cap companies generally have a market capitalization between $2 billion and $10 billion.
 Companies with a market capitalization between $250 million and $2 billion are commonly classified as small-cap companies.

-Based on the situation of SGX, we adjust the barriers for mid-cap at $1.5 billion, $100 million for small-cap and below $100 million is micro-cap.
-Then we plot the trading frequency against market cap.
+Based on the situation of SGX, we adjust the barriers for mid-cap at $1.5 billion, $100 million for small-cap and below $100 million we see these companies as micro-cap.
+Then we plot the distribution of SGX market cap.

 ![mc](/mc_1.5B_20B.png) ![](/mc_100M_1.5B.png) ![](/mc_100M.png)

-In the number of stocks in each group, we observe that the majority of stocks in SGX are small and micro companies, in consistent with our prediction that the size limitation of SGX.
+In the number of stocks in each group, we observe that the majority of stocks in SGX are small and micro companies, consistently with our prediction that the size limitation of SGX.
 For the distribution, more stocks/companies concentrate on the left side of each distribution, indicating that the market size of stocks listed on SGX is relative small.

 ### Average daily trading volume
-We also focus on the average daily trading volume.
+We also considered the average daily trading volume.
 Average daily trading volume (ADTV) is the average number of shares traded within a day in a given stock.
 The ADTV is an important metric of liquidity - this indicators' high or low suggest that how many different types of traders and investors are attracted to buy this stocks.
 We calculate the ADTV in dollar term.
 Based on the past one year average trading volume times the open price on 29th Mar 2024 and plot the distribution of the ADTV.

 ![adtv](/adtv_300K_3M.png) ![](/adtv_10K_300K.png) ![](/adtv_10K.png)